awslabs/amazon-sagemaker-workshop/Introduction/README.md

 # Introduction to SageMaker

+In this workshop, we'll work though several examples that demonstrate Amazon SageMaker's core components including notebook instances, hosted training, and hosted model endpoints.
+Examples are divided into modules.
+The examples that involve training machine learning models show how Amazon SageMaker can be applied in three fundamental categories of machine learning:  working with structured data, computer vision, and natural language processing.

+We'll also make use of some of Amazon SageMaker's built-in algorithms, specifically an AWS-optimized version of XGBoost and a deep learning-based image classification algorithm.
+Built-in algorithms enable you to avoid spending time against algorithm/neural net design, provide conveniences such as reduced need for model tuning, and are meant to handle the scalability and reliability issues that arise when working with large datasets.
+As a contrast, in one module we'll use a script defining our own deep learning model rather than a built-in algorithm.
+Whether using your own models or built-in algorithms, all of Amazon SageMaker's features may be used in a similar way.

 ## Modules

 This workshop is divided into multiple modules.
 After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
-You can complete the remaining modules in any order.
+You can complete the remaining modules in any order, EXCEPT the Videogame Sales module must be completed before the Extra Credit module.

 - Preliminaries

 - Creating a Notebook Instance

-- Videogame Sales
+- Structured Data Use Case:  Videogame Sales

-- Sentiment Analysis

-- Image Classification
+- Computer Vision Use Case:  Image Classification

+- Natural Language Processing Use Case:  Sentiment Analysis

+- Extra Credit:  Videogame Sales Using Scripts, the CLI and Console

 ## Preliminaries